oalekseev/SchemaRepo/README.md

 # SchemaRepo
 Telegram Bot written in Java. Сreated in August 2022

 This is a bot guide to service manuals and equipment diagrams.
-It provides search and navigation capabilities and files downloading.
+It provides files downloading, search and navigation capabilities.

 It uses Postgres database to store all entities like sections, brands and models.